Living-with-machines/T-Res/preprocessing/wikipediaprocessing/README.md

       ```
 3. It produces a dictionary of Wikidata entity relevance, according to Wikipedia inlinks: `overall_entity_freq_wikidata.json`.

-## 6. Obtain Wikidata embeddings for entities and classes
+## 6. Map Wikidata entities to classes

-The following scripts selects and exports entity embeddings of entities (and of wikidata classes) that appear in our gazetteer:
+The following scripts maps Wikidata entities to their most relevant class:

 ```
-python produce_wkdt_embs_subset.py
-python produce_wkdt_class_subset.py
+python produce_entity2class_dict.py
 ```

-These embeddings and mapped entities are downloaded from https://torchbiggraph.readthedocs.io/en/latest/pretrained_embeddings.html, downloaded on Apr 11 2022.

-The resulting entity embeddings are stored as follows:
+The resulting mapping is stored as a dictionary a `../resources/entity2class.txt`.
-* `/resources/wikidata/gazetteer_entity_embeddings.npy`: the entity embeddings.
-* `/resources/wikidata/gazetteer_entity_ids.txt`: the entity Wikidata IDs.
-* `/resources/wikidata/gazetteer_wkdtclass_embeddings.npy`: the class embeddings.
-* `/resources/wikidata/gazetteer_wkdtclass_ids.txt`: the class Wikidata IDs.

 ## Final outputs